RGCI - What Policies and Procedures Should a Government Contractor Have

 • Establish a business ethics awareness and compliance program and internal control system within 90 days of award.

-The program requirement is not required for small businesses and contractors receiving a FAR part 12 commercial contract.
+The program requirement does not apply to small businesses or contractors receiving a FAR Part 12 commercial contract.

 Human Resources

-FAR parts 3, 4, 22, and 23 each have a number of contract clauses requiring the addition of policies and procedures impacting your human resources (HR) department and your employees’ awareness associated with their work on Government contracts.
-Redstone supports the expanded Human Resources and Office of Federal Contract Compliance Programs (OFCCP) requirements including:
+FAR Parts 3, 4, 22, and 23 each include a number of contract clauses requiring the addition of policies and procedures impacting your human resources (HR) department and your employees’ awareness regarding their work on Government contracts.
+Human Resources and Office of Federal Contract Compliance Programs (OFCCP) requirements include:

 Compensation System

-DCAA audits of your accounting system, incurred cost, and price proposals all have an expectation that the contractor be able to walk the auditor through its compensation system.
-As we discussed in our prior article “Why are Policies and Procedures so Important?
-DCAA believes any system without adequate policies and procedures is an inadequate system.
-Please refer to the additional articles below outlining the importance of this area.
+DCAA audits of your accounting system, incurred cost, and price proposals all expect the contractor to walk the auditor through its compensation system.
+As we discussed in our prior article, “Why are Policies and Procedures so Important?”
+DCAA believes that any system without adequate policies and procedures is inadequate.
+Please refer to the additional articles below for more information on the importance of this area.

-Other than MMAS and EVMS, the requirements for a small business are not significantly different from those of a large business.
-While key controls like segregation of duties are hard, if not impossible, to demonstrate; it is still important to have a minimum set of policies outlining the compliance requirements of your Government contracts.
+Aside from MMAS and EVMS, the requirements for a small business are not significantly different from those for a large business.
+While key controls, such as segregation of duties, are hard, if not impossible, to demonstrate, it is still important to have a minimum set of policies outlining the compliance requirements for your government contracts.

-The companies doing business with the US Government are going to need policies and procedures to a greater extent than an average commercial company.
+Companies doing business with the US Government will need policies and procedures to a greater extent than an average commercial company.
 The following summarizes the requirements:

 • Accounting policies and procedures tied to the SF 1408 requirements are necessary if you plan to do more than commercial fixed price work with the Government.

-• Estimating policies and procedures are necessary before you submit your first price proposal that will require you to certify your cost or pricing data.
+• Estimating policies and procedures are necessary before you submit the first price proposal, which will require you to certify your cost or pricing data.

 • Material Management and Accounting policies and procedures are necessary upon award of any DoD cost-reimbursement contract and fixed-price contract with progress payments based on cost, unless you are a small business, educational institution, or nonprofit organization.

-• Purchasing policies and procedures are necessary before submitting a price proposal for other than a competitive fixed price or commercial FAR part 12 offer to the Government.
-A small business can limit the policies to those necessary to support fair and reasonable pricing, flow downs clauses, and consent to subcontract.
+• Purchasing policies and procedures are necessary before submitting a price proposal for anything other than a competitive fixed-price or commercial FAR Part 12 offer to the Government.
+A small business can limit the policies to those necessary to support fair and reasonable pricing, flow-down clauses, and consent to subcontract.

 • Property Management policies and procedures are necessary prior to the award of any contract under which the contractor will take possession of Government property.